 The fit has been performed for $\Delta=\Delta_{\vir}, \Delta_{200c}, \Delta_{500c}, \Delta_{2500c}$ and $\Delta_{200m}$ by maximising the Likelihood as in Eq \ref{eq:l}. \grassetto{ Table \ref{tbl:megafit} shows the results with cosmological parameter pivots at the reference cosmology C8. }

-\grassetto{ Error associated with fit parameters are evaluated as follows in \cite{2019Singh}: (1) we first re-performed the fit for each simulation by setting its own cosmological parameter as pivot values; (2) then for each parameter except $A_0, B_0, C_0,$ we considered the standard deviation of the parameter values in the previous fits and set it as uncertainty in Table \ref{tbl:megafit}; (3) parameters $A_0, B_0, C_0$ are presented without uncertainty because the error obtained from the Hessian matrix is negligible compared to the scatter parameter $\sigma.$ Being this work first necessary step towards a cosmology-dependent mass-concentration relation, these parameters may be constrained with more precision in future simulation campaigns. }
+\grassetto{ Given the high number of free parameters, in order to not underestimate possible sources of errors in the fit, we decided to evaluated uncertainties as follows in \cite{2019Singh}: (1) we first re-performed the fit for each simulation by setting its own cosmological parameter as pivot values; (2) then for each parameter except $A_0, B_0, C_0,$ we considered the standard deviation of the parameter values in the previous fits and set it as uncertainty in Table \ref{tbl:megafit}; (3) parameters $A_0, B_0, C_0$ are presented without uncertainty because the error obtained from the Hessian matrix is negligible compared to the scatter parameter $\sigma.$ Being this work first necessary step towards a cosmology-dependent mass-concentration relation, these parameters may be constrained with more precision in future simulation campaigns. }